 Entity theory is a concept that advocates for the separation of business transactions and transactions of its owners.
-The theory states that assets of the owners should not be mixed with the business, as owners are not responsible for the liabilities of the business.
-The entity theory enables one to accurately determine the financial position of the business by eliminating owner assets and liabilities.
+The theory states that assets of the owners should not be mixed with the business, as owners cannot be personally liable for the debts of the business.
+The entity theory enables one to accurately determine the financial position of the business by distinguishing between personal from business assets and liabilities.

 Understanding the Entity Theory

-The entity theory is largely associated with the limited liability concept, which applies to corporations and limited liability companies (LLCs) as opposed to a sole proprietorship structure where it is not applicable.
-It states that owners cannot have their property attached by business creditors for company debts.
+The entity theory is largely associated with the limited liability concept, which applies to corporations and limited liability companies (LLCs) as opposed to a sole proprietorship structure.
+It states that owners have a separate identity from companies and that they are not personally liable to business creditors for company debts.

 The entity theory is often compared to the proprietary theory, which is essentially the opposite of the entity theory.
 The proprietary theory states that there is no fundamental difference between owners of the business and the business itself.
 Basically, the entity does not exist separately or otherwise from its owners.